 In class Zones of Regulation are used to allow children to express how they are feeling.

-This can help identify triggers to certain behaviours and give teachers the opportunity to intervene and improve the day for the child.
+Zones of Regulations charts can be found in all teaching spaces and can help identify triggers to certain behaviours and give teachers the opportunity to intervene and improve the day for the child.